 Top travel essentials for your holiday

 Holidays are something we all look forward to, but let’s not pretend that packing isn’t stressful!
 You may have hundreds of items that you want to squeeze into your suitcase, but how can you tell which ones are truly travel essentials?
-Whether you like to sun on a beach or ski down a mountain, here to help is our handy holiday checklist that can be used before your next adventure to avoid those uh-oh airport moments.
+Whether you like to sun on a beach in Cuba or ski down a mountain in France, here to help is our handy holiday checklist that can be used before your next adventure to avoid those uh-oh airport moments.